-The Threadfin Bass aggregate over rocky structure at depths between 240 and 1,000 feet.
-They reach a maximum length of 29 cm (11.4 inches), documented by a fish that we have caught, and weight less than 450 grams (1 pound).
-They are a small, rare, deep-water species and not much is known about behavioral patterns.
+The Threadfin Basses aggregate over rocky structures at depths between 240 and 1,000 feet.
+They reach a maximum length of 29 cm (11 inches), as documented by a fish that we caught, and weight less than 450 grams (1 pound).

-The Threadfin Bass is a very easy identification and cannot be confused with any other species.
 They are found in all Mexican waters of the Pacific.
+They are a small and rare deep water species and very little is known about their behavioral patterns.

+The Threadfin Bass is very easy to identify and cannot be confused with any other species.